Andrea Chénier: Act 3

 Gérard is about to take her but recoils when he realizes the love that she professes for Chénier.
 Maddalena sings how the mob murdered her mother and burned her palace, how she escaped, and how Bersi became a prostitute to support them both.
 She laments how she brings disgrace to all that she loves and finally how Chénier was the force that gave life back to her.

 Gérard searches for the indictment to cancel it, but it has already gone.
 He pledges to save Chénier's life even at the cost of his own.
 A clerk presents the list of accused persons, including Chénier.
-A crowd of spectators enter, then the judges, presided over by Fouquier-Tinville, then the prisoners.
+A crowd of spectators enter, then the judges, presided over by Dumas, and Fouquier-Tinville, the public prosecutor, then the prisoners.
 One by one, the prisoners are hastily condemned.
 When Chénier is tried, he denies all the charges, and proclaims his honour.

 Chénier's plea has moved everyone and Fouquier-Tinville is forced to take up witnesses.
 Gérard approaches the Tribunal and confesses to the falsity of his indictment but Fouquier-Tinville takes up the charges himself.
-Gérard defies the Tribunal: justice has become Tyranny, and "we murder our poets."
+Gérard defies and decries the Tribunal: Justice has become Tyranny, and "we murder our poets."

 Chénier embraces Gérard, who points out Maddalena in the crowd.
 The Tribunal condemns Chénier to death and he is led off with the other prisoners.